andreas-ka/explore-sthlm-react-frontend/README.md

 The Explore Sthlm project follows an iterative development approach, allowing for continuous improvement and progress while adhering to time constraints.
 The development process is structured into sprints, with each sprint typically lasting around 6 days.

 To ensure efficient prioritization, the project employs the MuSCoW (Must have, Should have, Could have, Won't have) method.
 User stories critical to the app's success are categorized as Must-haves, followed by Should-haves, Could-haves, and Won't-haves.
-You can refer to the [Kanban board]() to view the prioritization.
+Refer to the [Kanban board]() to view the prioritization.

-Within each sprint, a MoSCoW method is used to further prioritize user stories.
+Within each sprint, a MoSCoW method is used to prioritize user stories further.
 They are classified as Must Do, Should Do, Could Do, and Won't Do, representing the remaining user stories that will not be included in the sprints.
-This approach ensures a clear differentiation between the overall project prioritization and the prioritization within each sprint, minimizing any potential confusion.
+This approach ensures a clear differentiation between the overall project prioritization and the prioritization within each sprint, minimizing any potential confusig & Documentation

-## Planning & Documentation

 ### Schedualed to be complete 11th of July 2023